Right Arrow

 What are the key principles of Kaizen?

-Kaizen focuses on continuous incremental improvements through collaborative employee efforts.
+Kaizen focuses on ongoing incremental improvements through collaborative employee efforts.
 The key principles include eliminating waste (muda), standardizing successful processes, empowering employees at all levels to suggest improvements, and using data to drive decisions.
-The methodology emphasizes that small improvements compound over time to create significant operational gains.
+The methodology emphasizes that small improvements compound over time to create meaningful operational gains.

 How can AI improve manufacturing processes?